SevenSquare-Tech/accounting-software/README.md

 This application provides an easy-to-use API for creating and managing invoices and contractor data.
 It is designed for small or medium-sized businesses that need a lightweight self-hosted invoice management tool.

+[Step-by-step guide to build an Accounting Software in NodeJs.](https://www.sevensquaretech.com/nodejs-accounting-software-tutorial-with-github-code/
+ )

 ---

 ## ⚙️ Features